barbarametzler/barbarametzler.github.io/index.md

 I'm a **PhD candidate at Imperial College London** and a member of the [Global Environmental Health Research Group](http://globalenvhealth.org/) and the [Pathways to Equitable Healthy Cities](http://equitablehealthycities.org/) collaboration.
 My research focuses on analysing urban development with high-resolution satellite imagery and machine learning in Sub-Saharan Africa.

+My interests include data science, urban inequalities, machine learning for health, computer vision and remote sensing.
+I'm graduating in September 2024.
+Always looking for collaborations and new opportunities (specifically in the health tech or agro tech space).

 * * *
 Download my **CV** [here](CV_jul 23.pdf).